acm-rep/2024/content/conduct/index.md

 In the event of unacceptable behavior, participants may wish to inform a person in authority.
 During ACM REP, participants should reach out to one of the General, Program, or Tutorial Chairs (see list below).
 These individuals can provide information about the process for handling complaints or handling immediate onsite needs.

 {{% callout note %}}
-There may be cases (such as those involving Title IX issues in the United States and venue- or employer-specific policies) where an on-site person who is informed of harassment will be required to file a complaint.
+There may be cases (such as those involving venue- or employer-specific policies) where an on-site person who is informed of harassment will be required to file a complaint.
 {{% /callout %}}

 General Chairs: Tanu Malik & Jay Lofstead